The Zambia— Africa base of Teen Missions International

 History & Ministries

 Teen Missions began running Boot Camps in Zambia in 1994.
 The first missions trip by a North American team took place in 1996.
 In 1997, 20 acres of land was acquired near Ndola, where a base and Bible, Missionary & Work (BMW) Training Center were established.
 At this time there are 35 Bible School students.
-There are also 15 AIDS Orphans (AOSC) Rescue Units and three Matron Units.
-In 2008, Motorcycle Sunday School Mission (MSSM) was also established in Zambia; there currently are two circuits operating 12 bush Sunday schools.
+There are also 16 Rescue Units and three Matron Units.
+In 2008, Sunday Schools were also established in Zambia.
+There currently are 68 Sunday schools running.